DePayFi/web3-exchanges/README.md

 - If `amountOutMin` is provided, slippage is applied to `amountIn`.
 - If `amountOut` is provided, slippage is applied to `amountInMax`.
+- If `amountInMax` is provided, slippage is applied to `amountOut`.
+- If `amountIn` is provided, slippage is applied to `amountOutMax`.

 ### Auto Slippage